TheLastRKoch/service.notifier/README.md

 ---

 If you'd like, I can:
-- tailor this README to the actual language/runtime in the repo (Node/.NET/Go/etc.),
+- tailor this README to the actual language/runtime in the repo,
 - add real build and run commands, or
 - create a CONTRIBUTING.md and example configuration files and push them to a new branch.